 Please note that a Rockjumper leader may not accompany this tour unless a minimum of 8 participants are signed up.
 In the case of insufficient sign-ups, a professional and very experienced local guide will lead the tour instead.

-Orangutan, Proboscis Monkey, Sunda Flying Lemur, Red Leaf Monkey, Siamang, Greater Slow Loris, Bornean Gibbon, Leopard Cat, Bearded Pig, Asian Elephant, Red and Thomas’s Giant Flying Squirrel, chance of Clouded Leopard, Flat-headed & Marbled Cat, Malaysian Tapir & Horsfield’s Tarsier
+Orangutan, Proboscis Monkey, Sunda Colugo, Red (Maroon) Leaf Monkey, Siamang, Greater Slow Loris, Borneo and Lar Gibbons, Leopard Cat, Bearded Pig, Asian (Bornean Pygmy) Elephant, Red and Thomas’s Giant Flying Squirrels, distinct chances of Clouded Leopard, Flat-headed & Marbled Cat, Malayan Tapir, Binturong & Horsfield’s Tarsier

 lowland and montane rainforests, mangroves, rivers, wetlands, coastal mudflats